the-pudding/data/birth-control/README.md

-This folder contains all of the data used in The Pudding essay [Let's Talk About Birth Control](https://pudding.cool/2018/07/birth_control/) published in July 2018.
+This folder contains all of the data and R scripts used in The Pudding essay [Let's Talk About Birth Control](https://pudding.cool/2018/07/birth_control/) published in July 2018.

 Below you'll find metadata for each file.